fatlinesofcode/JS-Webcam/README.md

 #forked from: JS-Webcam

 * added: bug fix, onReady not triggered if camera settings are remembered.
-* added: better example of image capture using jQuery.
+* added: example of image capture using jQuery.
 * for more details **@see** https://github.com/Digigizmo/JS-Webcam